 Pupils at Lynch Hill are given opportunities to discuss life in Britain and the wider world and are presented with non-biased scenarios in Topic lessons or class discussions about events in the news.
 Our first Jigsaw unit offered the chance for pupils to appreciate and fully understand diversity and to celebrate it.

 Jigsaw is also supporting and providing staff with the necessary tools for delivering the RSE curriculum.
-From September 2020 the new government guidelines for teaching RSE across the school come into play and the Jigsaw materials help staff to feel more confident in the delivery of age-appropriate teaching of RSE for each key stage.
+From September 2020 the new government guidelines for teaching RSE across the school came into play and the Jigsaw materials have helped staff to feel more confident in the delivery of age-appropriate teaching of RSE for each key stage.

 We provide excellent pastoral support for pupils through well-trained staff providing the access to ELSA sessions and other therapies.
 Our PiXL character and culture resources help us to further develop character and develop resilience and confidence in all pupils.